-You can do more to get the best performance from your wireless network.
-Here are some basics.
+Want to get the best performance from your wireless network?
+Here are some easy things you can do.

-- Know Your Equipment: Your Frontier equipment includes a combined High-Speed Internet modem and wireless router.
-All of your wireless devices—phones, computers, tablets and watches—will be able to access the internet through this piece of equipment.
+- Understand the Equipment You Have: Your Frontier equipment includes a combined High-Speed Internet modem and wireless router.
+Each of your wireless devices—smartphones, computers, tablets, watches and any smart home devices—will access the internet through your router/modem.

-- Building construction: If your house has metal studs inside the walls, or plaster walls with a wire mesh inside, it can hurt your wireless signal.
-If your signal strength is low, switch the router to channel 1, 6, or 11.
-Place your router as high as possible and near the center of your home.
+- Building construction: Your Internet reception differs throughout your house.
+One thing that can hurt your wireless signal is if your house has metal studs inside the walls, or plaster walls with a wire mesh inside.
+To help boost your signal strength, switch the router to channel 1, 6, or 11.
+Place your router off the floor, as high as possible, and near the center of your home.

-- Other Devices: Appliances and equipment can cause electromagnetic interference, hurting your wireless signal.
-Place your wireless router at least 10 feet from cordless phones or microwaves.
+- Other Devices: Appliances, such as microwave ovens and cordless phones, can cause electromagnetic interference, hurting your wireless signal.
+Place your wireless router at least 10 feet from this equipment.

-- Ensure Security: Protect your network from intruders.
-When you configure your router, choose to enable encryption.
+- Stay Secure: Protect your network from intruders.
+When you configure your router, choose the option to enable encryption.

-- Increase Your Coverage: If your home has hard-to-reach areas with a bad wireless signal, try using a wireless extender.
+- Increase Your Coverage: If your home has many hard-to-reach dead areas, try using a wireless extender.